Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Electric Linear Actuators

-Electric linear actuators are devices that create linear motion through the transformation of electrical energy into mechanical energy.
-This linear actuator variety is typically attached to valves that are powered by an external source.
-Usually, single-phase or three-phase AC or DC motors are the actuation mechanisms in electric linear actuators.
+Electric linear actuators produce linear motion by converting electrical energy into mechanical energy.
+These actuators are commonly used with valves powered by an external source.
+Typically, they employ single-phase or three-phase AC motors or DC motors as their actuation mechanisms.

 Most electric linear actuators are composed of the same basic components.
 These components include an electric motor, a screw, a nut and gears in many cases.
 In an electric actuator, the nut makes possible the transformation of electrical energy to mechanical energy when it rotates along the screw.
 Using butterfly, ball, and plug valves, electric rotary actuators rotate from open to close.